Dheeraj-Karna/Dheeraj-Portfolio/README.md

 ## About Me
 - Digital Marketing Analytics & BI Consultant
 - Skilled in **SQL (BigQuery, MySQL, PostgreSQL)** for data cleaning, aggregation, and analysis
-- Experienced in **Looker Studio, Tableau, Power BI** for visualization and reporting
+- Experienced in **Looker Studio, Tableau** for visualization and reporting
 - Certified in **HackerRank SQL Intermediate**
 - Hands-on with **Adobe Analytics dashboards, segments, and metrics**
 - Passionate trainer: translating technical logic into **business insights and stories**